materialsvirtuallab/matgl/docs/tutorials/Fine-Tuning a M3GNet Potential on the Customized Dataset with DIRECT Sampling.md

 ---
 layout: default
-title: Training a M3GNet Potential with PyTorch Lightning.md
+title: Fine-Tuning a M3GNet Potential on the Customized Dataset with DIRECT Sampling.md
 nav_exclude: true
 ---

 # Introduction

-This notebook demonstrates how to fit a M3GNet potential using PyTorch Lightning with MatGL.
+This notebook demonstrates how to fine-tune a M3GNet potential combined with DIRECT Sampling in MatGL.

 ```python